Davejurgens/marvel-rivals-repo/docs/apis/get-vanguard.md

-# Get  Vanguard characters by name
+# Get a Vanguard superhero by name

 ![alt text](<../media/Vanguard.png>)

-Lists all the Vanguard Marvel Rivals characters by name.
+Lists all the Vanguard Marvel Rivals superhero characters by name.

 ## Method